 In the case of gamblers, researchers stumbled upon a fascinating principle they termed the "variable-ratio schedule."
 It gets complicated, but the main idea of variable-ratio schedules is that people respond very strong not to scheduled reinforcement, but to random reinforcement.
 Ever wonder why a person can sit in front of a slot machine for eight hours and lose money, instead of working a job for eight hours and making money?
 Variable-schedule reinforcement has something to do with that.

-So how can this help you get your employees motivated?
+So how can this help you get your remote employees motivated?
 Reward them for work well-done—but also reward them at times when they may not expect it.
 A random, spot-gift of a $25 Amazon card or—even better—a gift certificate to a store you know they like—can be the kind of unexpected perk that really resonates.

 This flies in the face of everything we, as leaders, have learned about merit-based performance.
 The rules we have lived by for many years say that in order to receive some sort of bonus, an employee must first accomplish a given goal, meet a specific due date, or attain a certain benchmark.